overview/overview-local/README.md

 This command will stop Overview itself.

+Overview backups are forward-compatible with newer versions of Overview for one year.
+In other words: if you keep Overview up to date (by running `update`), you will be able to restore from any backup that is less than one year old.
+(Don't take that to mean a two-year-old backup is worthless.
+You can restore and re-backup your data with interim versions of Overview to bring it up to date.
+We haven't written instructions for this task.)

 # Debugging

 If Overview isn't running correctly, we'd love for you to file an issue on our